SliceCast/iOS-Android-Obfuscations/README.md

-# Android-Obfuscations
+# Android, iOS Obfuscations
-An Android-iOS obfuscation for lib.so files, dylib, and dex files.
+An Android & iOS obfuscation for lib.so files, dylib, and dex files.

 # XMProtect
 http://www.xmprotect.com/